kutukvpavel/FileSearch/README.md

 # FileSearch
 Easy (binary) search for strings in files.
 Uses KMP matching algorithm and different encodings.

 Expects a string and a directory/file path as arguments.
 Third argument is filename filter (optional, GetFiles()-style, i.e. regex not supported).
+Optional flags give you ability to input HEX strings, suppress exceptions etc. Use of flags makes all 3 arguments described above mandatory (their indexes are hard-coded), see Main() code.

 Generates byte patterns for all available (ASCII, UTF-16 LE and BE, UTF-7, UTF-8, UTF-32) encodings, chooses distinct ones and looks for them using Knuth-Morris-Pratt algorithm (implementation taken from: https://github.com/cschen1205/cs-algorithms and slightly modified to work with bytes).